Gateway-Web/editor-docs/docs/configuration/project.md

 sidebar_position: 1
 ---
 # Projects
-In addition to the configuration file, there are some values that need to be filled out in the [web dashboard](https://www.gatewayweb.io).
+Some configuration is handled through the [dashboard](https://www.gatewayweb.io/dashboard).
 This includes the content source, the preview endpoint, and tokens for your headless CMS.

 ## Create a project
 The first step is to create a project in the dashboard.
 Each project connects to one website.

----

-## Configuring a project
 After creating a project, navigate to the project page in the dashboard.
-On the project page, you should see the project id which you will need to copy and paste into your configuration file as the `projectId`.
+On the project page, you should see the project id which you can copy and paste into your configuration file for `projectId`.

----

-## Project members
-You can also start adding your team by entering their email address and assigning them a role.

-### Roles
-- **Editor:** Access to the visual editor and can save content directly to the CMS.
-- **Player:** Access to the visual editor but can **not** save directly to the CMS.

 ---